lexik/LexikMaintenanceBundle/Resources/doc/index.md

             class: 'Lexik\Bundle\MaintenanceBundle\Drivers\DatabaseDriver'             # class for database driver

             # Option 1 : for doctrine
             options: {connection: custom}                                              # Optional.
 You can choice an other connection.
 Without option it's the doctrine default connection who will be used

             # Option 2 : for dsn, you must have a column ttl type datetime in your table.
             options: {dsn: "mysql:dbname=maintenance;host:localhost", table: maintenance, user: root, password: root}  # the dsn configuration, name of table, user/password

         #Optional. response code and status of the maintenance page
         response:
-            code: 503
+            code: 503                                                                  # Http response code of Exception page
-            status: "Service Temporarily Unavailable"
+            status: "Service Temporarily Unavailable"                                  # Exception page title
+            exception_message: "Service Temporarily Unavailable"                       # Message when Exception is thrown

 ### Commands